What Consumers Need To Know With New GST Rate From 1 Jan 2024

 Growth in Output and Increasing Competition

 Since the country’s implementation of the products and Services Tax (GST), the cost of products and services has decreased, resulting in a lower tax burden for the final consumer.
-It has been observed that the GST system has broadened the potential for higher production, hence boosting competition.
+Moreover, observers have noted that the GST system has broadened the potential for higher production, thereby boosting competition.

 The introduction of the GST, or single taxation system, has dramatically streamlined the process of calculating taxes.
 Furthermore, time and money have been saved by replacing the numerous taxes in place.